arilotter/500px-challenge/README.md

 ## 500px Coding Challenge
 This app pulls popular photos from the 500px api and provides a way to browse them.
-It's built in node.js & React
+It's built in node.js & React.

 ## Setup
 Run `$ yarn` to install all dependancies